biodash/biodash.github.io/content/codeclub-about/index.md

 # About OSU Code Club

 OSU Code Club is a regular online gathering where we work on practical problems to improve our coding skills.

+a regularly occurring, interactive, online gathering to improve coding skills.

 We hope to offer something to participants at any experience level, and to encourage a supportive and fun culture of learning together.

 In each meeting, a presenter first introduces a concept or tool to be used for a challenge.